vivarium-collective/vivarium-core/doc/reference/glossary.rst

     serializers
         A serializer is an object that converts data of a certain type into a format that can transmitted and stored.

+    Step
+    step
+    Steps
+    steps
+        Steps run after all processes have run for a :term:`timepoint` and compute values from the state of the model.
+These steps may have dependencies on each other, and these dependencies are specified in the ``flow`` key of :py:class:`Composite` dictionaries.
+For more information, see the documentation for :py:class:`vivarium.core.composer.Composer`.

     Store
     store